USNEA Overview Information

 Usnea is POSSIBLY SAFE when used on the skin, though allergic reactions can occur.

-The safety of taking usnea by mouth is unknown, though there are concerns that the sodium usniate (usnic acid) that it contains might cause liver damage.
-The concern stems from the fact that sodium usniate is also an ingredient of the brand named product LipoKinetix, which is marketed for weight loss.
-From July to December 2000 there were at least seven cases of liver damage in patients taking LipoKinetix.
-Symptoms including nausea, weakness and fatigue, abdominal pain, and yellowing of the skin usually develop from 2 weeks to 3 months after starting LipoKinetix.
+Taking usnea by mouth is POSSIBLY UNSAFE.
+The sodium usniate (usnic acid) that usnea contains might cause liver damage.
+Sodium usniate is an ingredient of the brand named product LipoKinetix, which is marketed for weight loss.
+There were numerous cases of liver damage in people taking LipoKinetix.
+Symptoms, including nausea, weakness and fatigue, abdominal pain, and yellowing of the skin, usually develop from 2 weeks to 3 months after starting LipoKinetix.
 Symptoms disappear when it is discontinued.
-It is unclear if the sodium usniate ingredient is the cause of these harmful effects.
-Nevertheless, it’s best to avoid using LipoKinetix, and get the advice of a healthcare provider before taking usnea by mouth.
+Additionally, there was one case of liver failure from taking pure usnic acid by mouth.
+Avoid taking usnea, LipoKinetix, or any other supplements containing usnea by mouth.

-Special Precautions & Warnings:Pregnancy and breast-feeding: Not enough is known about the use of usnea during pregnancy and breast-feeding.
+Special Precautions & Warnings:Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking usnea if you are pregnant or breast-feeding.
 Stay on the safe side and avoid use.

 The appropriate dose of usnea depends on several factors such as the user's age, health, and several other conditions.
 At this time there is not enough scientific information to determine an appropriate range of doses for usnea.
 Keep in mind that natural products are not always necessarily safe and dosages can be important.
 Be sure to follow relevant directions on product labels and consult your pharmacist or physician or other healthcare professional before using.